Dinstaan History, Family Crest & Coats of Arms

 Early History of the Dinstaan family

-Another 283 words (20 lines of text) covering the years 1202 and 1291 are included under the topic Early Dinstaan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dinstaan research.
+Another 142 words (10 lines of text) covering the years 1202 and 1291 are included under the topic Early Dinstaan History in all our PDF Extended History products and printed products wherever possible.

 Dinstaan Spelling Variations

-hundred years ago, spelling variations of names were a common occurrence.
+Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
-The variations of the surname Dinstaan include Dunstan, Dunston, Dunstone, Dunstane, Donston, Dunstavill and many more.
+The variations of the surname Dinstaan include Dunstan, Dunston, Dunstone, Dunstane, Donston, Dunstavill, Dunstanville and many more.

 Early Notables of the Dinstaan family (pre 1700)